-\end{definition} Unlike the standard Bellman operator, the above operator has a varying weight factor $\qdeltatzero{t+1}$, with the optimal weight factor given by~\Cref{eq:optimal-qt}.
+\end{definition} Unlike the standard Bellman operator, the above operator has a varying weight factor \mbox{$\qdeltatzero{t+1}$}, with the optimal weight factor given by~\Cref{eq:optimal-qt}.
 From~\Cref{eq:optimal-qt}, we see that as the outcome likelihood $\dyn(\bg \vbar \bs, \ba)$ becomes large relative to the $Q$-function, the weight factor automatically adjusts the target to rely more on the rewards.

-Below, we show that repeatedly applying the operator $\calT^\pi$ (policy evaluation) and optimizing $\pi$ with respect to $Q^{\pi}$ (policy improvement) converges to a policy that maximizes the objective in~\Cref{thm:gc_variational_problem}. \begin{theorem}[Variational Outcome-Driven Policy Iteration] Assume $|\calA| <\infty$ and that the MDP is ergodic. \begin{enumerate}[leftmargin=15pt] \item Outcome-Driven Policy Evaluation (ODPE): Given policy $\pi$ and a function $Q^{0}: \calS \times \calA \times \calS \rightarrow \R$, define $Q^{i+1}_{\text{{}}} = \calT^{\pi} Q^{i}_{\text{{}}}$.
-Then the sequence $Q^{i}_{\text{{}}}$ converges to the lower bound in~\Cref{thm:gc_variational_problem}. \item Outcome-Driven Policy Improvement (ODPI): The policy that solves
+Below, we show that repeatedly applying the operator $\calT^\pi$ (policy evaluation) and optimizing $\pi$ with respect to $Q^{\pi}$ (policy improvement) converges to a policy that maximizes the objective in~\Cref{thm:gc_variational_problem}. \begin{theorem} Assume MDP is ergodic and $|\calA| <\infty$. \begin{enumerate}[leftmargin=15pt] \item Outcome-Driven Policy Evaluation (ODPE): Given policy $\pi$ and a function $Q^{0}: \calS \times \calA \times \calS \rightarrow \R$, define $Q^{i+1}_{\text{{}}} = \calT^{\pi} Q^{i}_{\text{{}}}$.
+Then the sequence $Q^{i}_{\text{{}}}$ converges to the lower bound in~\Cref{thm:gc_variational_problem}. \item Outcome-Driven Policy Improvement (ODPI): The policy